|

 After all that he has just said I can’t see Paul as being a weak

-next phrase that Paul says may be somewhat hard to understand.
+29 may be hard to understand.

 Paul asks, “who is led into sin, and I do not inwardly burn”?